What is Hybrid Cloud storage?

 In this middle ground, Hybrid Cloud computing is a mixed environment whereby there is a combination of private and public Cloud environments that are used.
 Businesses are now realising that in order to meet both their own and customer’s needs, they may require different types of cloud storage services to benefit their own and their customers growing business.

-Hybrid Cloud solutions are for businesses who are not ready to move their entire IT Operations into the public Cloud.
+The Hybrid Cloud benefits businesses who are not ready to move their entire IT Operations into the public Cloud.
 They deliver additional flexibility and scalability to businesses who currently employ private Clouds, but also require the additional on-demand scalability and added security in response to unexpected surges in business workload at recurring times of peak data usage.

-The Hybrid Cloud gives businesses greater flexibility and more data deployment options than other methods such as premise or private Cloud and is particularly valuable for dynamic and highly changeable workloads.
+The Hybrid Cloud benefits businesses by giving them greater flexibility and more data deployment options than other methods such as premise or private Cloud and is particularly valuable for dynamic and highly changeable workloads.
 This method of computing can also offer increased security for the businesses utilising it and by leveraging the public cloud in times of heavy usage, your business can experience fewer outages and less downtime.

-Hybrid Cloud Storage serves businesses of every size and stores your most sensitive data on dedicated hardware while simultaneously benefiting from the public Cloud’s cost efficiency and on-demand scalability.
-It can also prove to be much more secure and cost effective than traditional methods such as an on-premise server that needs frequent updates.
+The Hybrid Cloud benefits businesses of every size and stores your most sensitive data on dedicated hardware while simultaneously benefiting from the public Cloud’s cost efficiency and on-demand scalability.
+It can also prove to be much more secure and cost effective than traditional methods such as an on-premise server that needs more frequent updates.

 Many agile businesses are adapting Hybrid Cloud solutions as part of their Digital Transformation strategy.
-The Hybrid Cloud also benefits those whose businesses need flexibility for the future as Hybrid Cloud Computing lets you match your actual data management requirements to the private Cloud, public Cloud or your on-premises resources that are best able to handle them.
+The Hybrid Cloud benefits businesses who need flexibility for the future.
+Hybrid Cloud Computing lets you match your actual data management requirements to the private Cloud, public Cloud or your on-premises resources that are best able to handle them.

 Security is also a major advantage to using a Hybrid Cloud Computing system as protected, confidential and sensitive information can be stored on the private Cloud while still being able to leverage resources to the public Cloud to run apps that rely on your data.
 Reputable private Cloud environments, such as Microsoft Azure, are highly secure and GDPR Compliant.
 Data can also be secured on private servers with many layers of encryption that can only be accessed in-house, while publicly-accessible data and applications can be accessed through a public server.
 With Hybrid Cloud Computing, stability is at its most reliable as certain functions are still accessible on-site as businesses insulate themselves from network failures.